Last updated on March 31st, 2018

-We were planning on taking a tour of the Mangrove Tunnels.
+Kayaking on the ocean can sometimes be a little intimidating for a begginer, so I decided to look for a Mangrove Tunnel tour.
 These tunnels are all around the island and this was going to make for a perfect low key adventure.
-When my husband found out my plans, he decided to tag along with my three year old.
+When my husband found out my plans for a backwater adventure on Marco Island, he decided to tag along with my three year old.

-We met our guides and did a belief intro to paddling for those that hadn’t been on the water before and we were off.
+We met our guides at Paddle Marco and they did a breif intro to paddling for those that hadn’t been on the water before.
 Olga was our primary guide.
 She was terrific, giving us tons of information about the area and what all lived in the water.
 I was shocked to find out that we would be sharing the water with sharks and crocodiles.
 Thankfully we never saw any and I was assured that the crocodiles stayed exclusively on the other side of the water.
 Our tour was going to stay in the brackish waters of Mcllvane Bay.